 Stage Description 1.
 Identify and isolate the login request or requests in a separate Postman collection.
-For more information, see "Identifying and Isolating the Login Request" on the next page.

-Stage Description 2.
-Create a logout condition regular expression.
+For more information, see "Identifying and Isolating the Login Request" below.
+2. Create a logout condition regular expression.
 For more information, see "Creating a Logout Condition with Regular Expressions" below.
 3. Create a response state rule.
-For more information, see: • "Creating a Response State Rule for a Bearer Token" on the next page • "Creating a Response State Rule for an API Key" on the next page Note: A response state rule is not needed for cookie session management.
+For more information, see: "Creating a Response State Rule for a Bearer Token" on the next page "Creating a Response State Rule for an API Key" on page 319 Note: A response state rule is not needed for cookie session management.